Gattocrucco/lsqfitgp/docs/derivatives.rst

 .. image:: derivatives1.png

-This time we used :meth:`~GP.prior` without arguments, i.e. we did not specify if we wanted ``'foo'`` or ``'bar'``.
+This time we used :meth:`~GP.prior` without arguments, i.e., we did not specify if we wanted ``'foo'`` or ``'bar'``.
 If you print ``sample``, you will see it is a dictionary-like object, a :class:`gvar.BufferDict`::